 Having climbed through our top meadow for a snowy landscape image in late afternoon light, it wasn’t long before our hardy Tor ddu sheep were homing in on me expecting extra treats.
 They’re a tough indigenous breed, and will often prefer to be out rootling beneath the snow for grass, rather than staying in the relative warmth and dry of their shelter near the house.

 But this close attention did present some lovely photo images which I share below.
-For those unaware of the current UK farming scene, all sheep now need to have a permanent electronic individually numbered tag in their ear.
+For those unaware of the current UK farming scene, all sheep now need to have a permanent, electronic, individually numbered tag in their ear.
 And if they’re registered in a particular breed flock book, as some of ours are, a separate and different breed book tag.
-And sheep being sheep, they don’t carefully look after these body piercings.
-Hence the obvious coloured ear adornments in some images …
+Sheep being sheep, they don’t carefully look after these body piercings.
+Hence the obvious coloured ear adornments in some images.

-After Fiona had created a lovely WordPress website/blog for friends about 10 days ago showcasing their stunning self catering converted Water Mill at Felinfach, Pumpsaint, (Click here for link), I have to say I became envious of the effect, and made yet another switch in this blog’s format.
-Indeed another blog reader has also expressed their lack of enthusiasm for my original effort at re-branding, and I’m indebted to them both for flagging this up, and Fiona for sorting out subtle Font and colour shifts to create the final result.
-(Needless to say initially I was affronted by the criticism, in true Grumpy Hobbit fashion, but on reflection valued the comments).
+After Fiona had created a lovely WordPress website and blog for friends about 10 days ago, showcasing their stunning self catering converted water mill at Felinfach, Pumpsaint, (click here for link), I have to say I became envious of this blog’s appearance, and made yet another switch in my own blog’s format.
+Indeed another blog reader had also expressed their lack of enthusiasm for my original effort at re-branding, and I’m indebted to them both for flagging this up, and for Fiona for sorting out subtle font and colour shifts to create the final result.
+Needless to say, initially I was affronted by the criticism, in true Grumpy Hobbit fashion, but on reflection valued the comments.

-I have since become fascinated that, at least to my eye, the images seem altogether sharper and more colourful when placed on this dark background, and I’ve been researching and thinking a bit more about colour perception.
+I’ve since become fascinated that, at least to my eye, the images seem altogether sharper and more colourful when placed on a dark background, and I’ve been researching and thinking a bit more about colour perception.
 This seems strangely appropriate given the dearth of colour in a snow induced mono-chromed garden landscape.
-I’ll include a few splashes gleaned from the garden last week, to break up the text which follows …
+I’ll include a few splashes gleaned from the garden last week, to break up the text which follows.

 - The first information which interested me concerned the human fovea centralis.
-This is a tiny pit on the rear surface of each of our retinas, which contains a very high percentage of cone receptors.
+This is a tiny pit on the rear surface of each of our retina, which contains a very high percentage of cone receptors.
 These are the type of light sensitive cell responsible for detailed colour vision.
-(The other ‘rod’ form of cell covers the majority of the peripheral retina and performs much better in low light levels, but lacks the colour or detail capability of the cones).
-Moreover this tiny fovea, which is lacking from all other mammals apart from a few Simian primates, provides 50% of visual data input to the visual cerebral cortex – although it only represents 1% of retinal surface area.
+The other ‘rod’ form of cell covers the majority of the peripheral retina and performs much better in low light levels, but lacks the colour, or detail capability, of the cones.
+Moreover, this tiny fovea, which is lacking from all other mammals apart from a few Simian primates, provides 50% of visual data input to our visual cerebral cortex – although it only represents 1% of retinal surface area.
 Click here for more details.

 - To give an idea of how much of your visual field will be covered by the fovea, hold your arms straight out in front of your face with the thumbs pointing upwards, and placed side by side.
 A width of about the 2 thumbnails represents fovea covered vision.

 - The fovea’s cone cells do not have a direct blood supply.
-Rather they rely on oxygen and nutrition diffusing from a supporting layer deeper in the retina – the macula.
-(Obviously any blood vessels in front of the cells would impair visual acuity).
-But a consequence of this fact is that particularly in bright light, when the cones are having to work harder processing light induced electrical impulses for the brain, they can quickly exhaust oxygen supplies and then have to work, less efficiently, in a hypoxic (low oxygen) state.
+Rather they rely on oxygen and nutrition diffusing from a supporting layer deeper in the retina – the macula, (obviously any blood vessels in front of the cells, would impair visual acuity).
+But a consequence of this fact is that particularly in bright light, when the cones are having to work harder processing light induced electrical impulses for the brain, they can quickly exhaust oxygen supplies and then have to work, less efficiently, in a hypoxic, or low oxygen, state.
 By placing the blog’s images on a dark background, does it reduce strain, and oxygen demands on the retinal cells?
-And does it mean that the visual cortex can ‘concentrate’ on processing data just from the colourful image -and not peripheral distractions, and thus allow greater perceived clarity?
-In the same way that closing down multiple ‘open windows’ on this dated computer will often aid performance and speed on the remaining open programme.
+And does it mean that the visual cortex can ‘concentrate’ on processing data just from the colourful image – and not peripheral distractions, and thus allow greater perceived clarity?
+In the same way that closing down multiple ‘open windows’ on this dated computer will often aid performance and speed on the remaining, open programme.

 - I also discovered that there seems to be an optimum distance to be sitting from a screen (certainly a computer one), of about 40 inches to reduce eye strain and maximise appreciation of the image on screen.
 I was surprised when I checked with a tape measure just how far away this is, but I’ll try to stick to it in future.
 If you do sit about this distance away, then certainly the brain and eyes have less ‘work to do’ when a viewing a centrally placed blog image.
 The eyes will be well accommodated and adjusted.
 Click here for more.

 - But why had my brain stopped here?
-About three quarters of the way down on the right hand side page?
-I passed the open magazine to Fiona and asked her to do a similar quick scan and tell me if any of the 30 ads. caught her eye.
+About three quarters of the way down on the right-hand side page?
+I passed the open magazine to Fiona and asked her to do a similar quick scan and tell me if any of the 30 ads. on the open double page spread caught her eye.
 She picked the same one.
 Repeated later with other house guests, I had to wait until person number 14 for the same advertisement NOT to be picked.
 By my reckoning that’s odds of about 390 to 1.
 And what was the advert which grabbed everyone’s attention?
 Certainly not the largest.
 But it was a simple image of a colourful hand woven rug, placed on a black background, with limited white text.
-I rest my case…..
+I rest my case.